 These are notes for a course in linear algebra.
 Students taking this course at Millersville University are assumed to have had, or be currently enrolled in, Calculus 3.
 Our Calculus 3 course covers vectors in 3 dimensions, including dot and cross products.
 Hence, my notes don't spend much time on basic vector arithmetic, since it would be redundant for our students.
 I may eventually say something about cross products as a digression in the sections on determinants, but right now they are not covered.
 Dot products occur as a special case of inner products in a later section.
 There are several sections on this material in my Calculus 3 notes.

 Bruce Ikenaga's Home Page

-Copyright 2010 by Bruce Ikenaga
+Copyright 2021 by Bruce Ikenaga